mhagstrand/slate/source/includes/_api_guides_oauth_transition.md

 1. Get a **Client ID** and a **Client Secret** by [registering your app](#app-registration).
 2. Get a permanent OAuth token as discussed in [App Installation](#app-installation-and-update-sequence).
-3. Update your app so that it can process the [signed payloads](#processing-the-signed-payload) that Bigcommerce sends when a merchant loads your app.
+3. Update your app so that it can process the [signed payloads](#processing-the-signed-payload) that BigCommerce sends when a merchant loads your app.
 4. [Change your base paths](#base-paths).
 5. Update your app to observe the [OAuth rate limits](#rate-limits_oauth).